MoonWorksInc/Pyno/README.md

 # Pyno
-A Google Chrome dino game clone in python
+A Google Chrome dino game clone in python.
+Please report any bugs you find. :)